canonical/sphinx-docs-starter-pack/readme.rst

 If your documentation uses US English instead of UK English, change this in the ``.sphinx/spellingcheck.yaml`` file.

-After replacing the placeholder "lorem ipsum" text, clean up the ``.wordlist.txt`` file and remove all words starting from line 10.
-(They are currently included to make the spelling check work on the start pack repository.)
+To add exceptions for words the spelling check marks as wrong even though they are correct, edit the ``.wordlist.txt`` file.

 Configure the link check
 ~~~~~~~~~~~~~~~~~~~~~~~~